GeekyAnts/Messaging-App-Doc/back-end/installation.md

 ##### **Twillio:**

-Twilio is a cloud communicationsplatform as a service \([[PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service)](http://gitlab.sahusoft.com/products/messaging-app-backend.git)\) company .
-Twilio allowssoftware developersto programmatically make and receivephone callsand send and receivetext messagesusing itsweb service APIs.
-Twilio's services are accessed overHTTPand are billed based on usage.
-If you want to use Messaging App with Backend Code you need to signUp on twillio platform and to obtain accountSid ,authToken and one mobile Numbercredentialsfrom the twillio’s platform.
+Twilio is a cloud communications platform as a service \([[PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service)](http://gitlab.sahusoft.com/products/messaging-app-backend.git)\) company .
+Twilio allows software developers to programmatically make and receive phone calls and send and receive text messages using its web service APIs.
+Twilio's services are accessed over HTTP and are billed based on usage.
+If you want to use Messaging App with Backend Code you need to signUp on twillio platform and to obtain accountSid ,authToken and one mobile Number credentials from the twillio’s platform.

 ##### One Signal :